-Senior police leaders and Police and Crime Commissioners came together for the annual NPCC/APCC conference after a tumultuous week in British politics that saw the departure of the Home Secretary and the return of former PM, David Cameron as Foreign Secretary.
+Senior police leaders and Police and Crime Commissioners came together for the annual NPCC/APCC Partnership Summit after a tumultuous week in British politics that saw the departure of the Home Secretary and the return of former PM, David Cameron as Foreign Secretary.

 The Policing Minister, the Right Hon Chris Philp MP, addressed the conference and took the opportunity to restate the importance of the relationship between politicians and the police.
 He said that he, the Home Secretary and the Prime Minister take operational independence ‘very seriously and respect it.’